YukiHinana/heartdata/README.md

 5. Open [http://localhost:5000](http://localhost:5000) in your browser.

 6. Import an appropriately formatted CSV file and select whether or not the first column is a variable or an index.
+   * Some properly formatted data sets are provided in the github as an example, and can be run through the program as well.

 7. Refresh the page as many times as desired to rerun the machine learning model on a random set of your data.